TDM67/assignment2-Movva/AboutMe.md

 |  Australia    |  To see Kangaroos     |         1            |
 |  USA          |  To visit Rahul       |        10            |
 |  Russia       |  To meet Putin        |         1            |

+# Phity Quotes

+> Truth hurts.
+Maybe not as much as jumping on a bicycle with a seat missing, but it hurts.
+>
+> As you get older, three things happen.
+The first is your memory goes, and I can’t remember the other two — Sir Norman Wisdom.